vinceskahan/v5wiki/dashboards.md

 ## Use case 4: Local display of data in real time

+In this scenario, weeWX emits data

+For example
 emit data to json file on every loop.  javascript plotting polls the json file for changes, reloads data on each change.

 ## Use case 5: Remote display